kubernetes-sigs/gateway-api/geps/gep-3139/index.md

 This GEP intends to find common timeouts that we can build into the Gateway API for GRPC Route.

-It is noted that gRPC also has the following 4 cases:
+gRPC has the following 4 cases:
 - Unary (single req, single res)
 - Client Stream (Client sends a stream of messages, server replies with a res)
 - Server Stream (Client sends a single req, Server replies with a stream)